Getting the Most Out of Your Deductions.

 Tax cuts for hiring.

-There’s good news for anyone looking to hire apprentices that are registered through the Industry Training Authority BC.
+For anyone looking to hire apprentices that are registered through the Industry Training Authority BC.
 The federal and provincial government offers training tax credits to businesses that employ apprentices and there are a few different kinds depending on various factors.

 There are different types of credits and the training tax credit your business is able to access depends on the eligible salary or wages of the employee.